Trigger fingerDigital stenosing tenosynovitis; Trigger digit; Trigger finger release; Locked finger; Digital flexor tenosynovitis

 - You have a tender bump on the palm side of your hand at the base of your finger.

-Trigger finger can occur in both children and adults, but it is more common in people who:
+Trigger finger can occur in both children and adults.
+It is more common in people who:

 - Have diabetes, rheumatoid arthritis, or gout